tanutarou/CarND-Vehicle-Detection/writeup.md

 #### 2. Explain how you settled on your final choice of HOG parameters.

 I tried various combinations of parameters and evaluated them by test accuracy.
 I choiced `orientations=11`, `pixels_per_cell=(16, 16)`, `cell_per_block=(2, 2)` in YCrCb colorspace.
-My model with this parameter got nice test accuracy 0.9881.
+Because, I thought orientation information is so important to detect cars.
+So I selected large number of orientations and pixels_per_cell.
+I checked my suppose by evaluating  test accuracy 0.9881.

 #### 3. Describe how (and identify where in your code) you trained a classifier using your selected HOG features (and color features if you used them).

 The code for this step ins contained in the 7th code cell of the `solution.ipynb`.
 I trained a linear SVM using feature which contains hog feature(all channel), color histogram features and spatial features.
 I used bins of histogram is 8 and `spatial_size=(8, 8)`.
+This feature contains three type of feature.
+So I needed to scale to zero mean and unit variance.
 And I choiced SVM's parameter `C=0.1`.

 ### Sliding Window Search